coconutnutX/CS451-2021-project/README.md

+This is a personal project repository for CS-451 Distributed Algorithms

 The goal of this practical project is to implement certain building blocks necessary for a decentralized system.

 Specifically, implement Perfect Links, Uniform Reliable Broadcast, FIFO Broadcast and Localized Causal Broadcast based on UDP Socket.